oblivia-simplex/Narrativity/2_amnasan.md

 inferior position from which to participate in a mutual critical effort.
-Should I tell you of running to the underground MUNI in the dark of morning, while pulling a dirty sweat shirt over my head, because I lingered too long reading over this I\'m working on?
-We don\'t really know how important this personal information might be if thrown into the mix of critical writing.
-Perhaps the singular, where a plural is wanted, carries with it an overblown sense of the subject writing, which should be dissipated within a mutual effort in which having been influenced by others is strongly highlighted and rightfully so, and I\'ll return to that soon.
+Should I tell you of running to the underground MUNI in the dark of morning, while pulling a dirty sweat shirt over my head, because I lingered too long reading over this I'm working on?
+We don't really know how important this personal information might be if thrown into the mix of critical writing.
+Perhaps the singular, where a plural is wanted, carries with it an overblown sense of the subject writing, which should be dissipated within a mutual effort in which having been influenced by others is strongly highlighted and rightfully so, and I'll return to that soon.

 Sheet Metal work, my only income, has been recently altered by the growing aesthetic preference for exposed duct, and this has created a